openedinc/callisto/README.md

 Parameters include:
 * actor_id - the ID of the media viewer, e.g. "https://example.edu/user/554433"
-* action_id - what happened with the video, e.g. "http://purl.imsglobal.org/vocab/caliper/v1/action#Ended"
+* action_name - what happened with the video, e.g. "http://purl.imsglobal.org/vocab/caliper/v1/action#Ended"
 * object_id - the URL of the video itself, e.g. "https://example.com/super-media-tool/video/1225"
 * learning_objective - the learning objective of the video, expressed as the CASE URL for the standard, e.g. http://opensalt.opened.com/cftree/item/19033